Foreign Bonds Led Last Week As Risk-Off Sentiment Returns

 For the major asset classes overall, the trend last week turned negative for the first time in four weeks, based on the Global Markets Index (GMI.F).
 This unmanaged benchmark, which holds all the major asset classes (except cash) in market-value weights via ETFs, fell 3.1% - GMI.F's biggest weekly setback since March.

 For the one-year trend, a broad measure of US investment-grade bonds are holding on to the first place.
-Vanguard Total Bond Market (NASDAQ:BND) is up 9.5% on a total return basis.
+Vanguard Total Bond Market (BND) is up 9.5% on a total return basis.

 Meantime, the deepest loss for the major asset classes continues to be found in broadly defined commodities.
-The iShares S&P GSCI Commodity-Indexed Trust (NYSEARCA:GSG) was in the red by nearly 32% for the trailing one-year window at the close of last week's trading.
+The iShares S&P GSCI Commodity-Indexed Trust (GSG) was in the red by nearly 32% for the trailing one-year window at the close of last week's trading.

 GMI.F, by contrast, is still up by a moderate 3.9% for the year as of Friday's close.